GUARDA DO EMBAÚ, BRAZIL

 To our knowledge, this is the first Surfonomics study conducted in Brazil and we hope that its findings can help decision makers make better choices to preserve the surf resources in Guarda do Embaú for future generations.
 Considering that Brazil has a fast growing surfing population (Bosquetti, Fiates & Ponting, 2017) and a great concentration of surf breaks (McGregor & Wills, 2017), we hope that this study can inspire future research in Brazil and the creation of a national database on surf tourism.

-We recommend downloading and reading the official report for the Surfonomics study, linked below, which review and discuss the following:
+We recommend downloading and reading the official report for the Surfonomics study, linked above, which review and discuss the following: